 Nels Ross is a performer, speaker, and “Chief Executive Oddball” of In Jest Inc. (www.injest.com).
-Working solo and with others, he provides gravity-defying shows, keynotes, and more for organizations and events in North America and abroad.
+Working solo and with others, he has uplifted audiences throughout the United States, as well as from Australia to Bermuda and Canada to Mexico.

-His diverse background includes: studying mathematics, education, and theater at the University at Buffalo; touring with a nonprofit circus; training with instructors from Broadway and Cirque du Soleil; writing for Juggle magazine; teaching performing arts and life skills workshops; and performing and speaking for companies and conferences as well as schools, ministries, and other nonprofits.
+His diverse background includes: studying mathematics, education, and theater at the University at Buffalo; touring with a nonprofit circus; training with instructors from Broadway and Cirque du Soleil; teaching workshops on juggling and life skills; and performing and speaking for companies, conferences, schools, ministries, and others.

 . . .